-Usually a job post has the “must haves” and the “nice to haves”.
-Recruiters expect you to be perfect for the must haves, so it is often in the nice to haves where you can shine.
+Usually, a job post has the “must-haves” and the “nice to haves”.
+Recruiters expect you to be perfect for the must-haves, so it is often the nice-to-haves where you can shine.
 Pick one where you are good at and include it in the cover letter.

 7. Skills in the first round

-Your actual skills are only important in and after the first talk.
-Since you can’t prove your skills in writing (and while I ask I don’t look at your github-repo at that stage).
+Your primary skills are only critical in and after the first talk.
+Since you can’t prove your writing skills (and while I ask I don’t look at your GitHub-repo at that stage).
 I just check if you have mentioned them.
 A software developer should be a person that is precise and scrupulous on the details in her work.
-Being precise in the recruiting process is the next best thing to a coding test for a recruiter.
+Being accurate in the recruiting process is the next best thing to a coding test for a recruiter.
 If you fail there, you probably don’t get to the code test.

 The average CV is three pages long.
 I can’t study 1,500 pages of info thoroughly.
-I can only browse them to see the keywords I am looking for.
+I can only browse them for my essential keywords.
 I hired for native Java on Android.
 I often lost interest when the first two job experiences had .NET as a technology.
-If recruiters don’t specify degrees in the job description, then they usually don’t care about them.
-In that case don’t list them at the beginning of the CV (except if you are a newb).
-My ideal CV is one where the first page gives me enough to be interested in you or to discard the application.
+If recruiters don’t specify degrees in the job description, they usually don’t care about them.
+In that case, don’t list them at the beginning of the CV (except if you are a newb).
+My ideal CV is where the first page gives me enough to be interested in you or discard the application.
 Choose every single piece of info accordingly.

-Examples: A recruiter doesn’t need to read your address or your marital status or d.o.b. on the first page.
+Examples: A recruiter doesn’t need to read your address or marital status or d.o.b. on the first page.
 Never use a picture where you look like a serial killer (happens more often than you think!).
-Put the picture in unused space but don’t block a paragraph for it.
-Put your contact details and linkedin link and github repo link in the footer in small.
-Leaves more space for the important stuff.
+Put the image in unused space but don’t block a paragraph for it.
+Put your contact details and LinkedIn link and GitHub repo link in the footer in small.
+That leaves more room for the important stuff.

 There are no rules as to how a CV should be formatted.
 What we have learned in school (if at all) is usually at least partly wrong.
-Make a CV that helps the recruiter.
-This helps the recruiter:
+Make a CV that helps the recruiter:

-- Name the cv file: familyname-company-job.pdf.
-This shows the recruiter that you care about them, even if you don’t.
+- Name the cv file: family-name-company-job.pdf shows the recruiter you care about them, even if you don’t.

-- Never ever send a word doc, always a pdf
+- Never, ever send a word file, always a pdf

 - Either put the cover letter in the pdf as page 1 and have the same text in the email text or just say that you apply for this job and the cover letter is in the pdf.